Post

 To turn on virtualization, you’ll need to access your computer’s BIOS.
 Since the process for entering the BIOS can vary by manufacturer and device model, consult your system’s user manual or check online resources specific to your hardware for guidance.

-After enabling virutalization we then can start the process of building our homelab.
+After enabling virtualization we can start the process of building our homelab.

-Leave all the settings on their default value and click on Next.
+3. Leave all the settings at their default values → Click Next

-Click on Finish to close the installer and start VirtualBox.\
+6. Click on Finish to close the installer and start VirtualBox

 Desktop View